zbarnz/resume-lite/README.md

 # Resume-Lite

-**Resume-Lite** is a lightweight library for generating resumes in HTML format.
-It aims to be as lightweight as possible with 0 dependencies.
-This library takes structured data as input and produces a clean, professional resume in HTML format.
+**Resume-Lite** is a lightweight library designed for generating resumes in HTML format.
+With zero dependencies, it ensures minimal overhead and maximum simplicity.
+By taking structured data as input, this library produces clean and professional resumes in HTML, making it an ideal tool for developers looking to create customizable resume templates with ease.

 ## Features